yingshaoxo/elementplus-china-area-selection/README.md

 ```

 ## Issue
-It may not work by importing, if that's the case, just copy the src folder to your local folder, then import it locally.
+**It may not work by npm importing, if that's the case, just copy the src folder to your local folder, then import it locally.**

 If you know how to solve that problem, feel free to contact me.